Search Knowledge Base by Keyword

-This section will go over why the verity algorithm might guess incorrectly or, why you might need to make manual adjustments and overrides.
+This article will cover why the Verity algorithm might guess incorrectly, or why you might need to make manual adjustments and overrides.
 ClearEdge3D has developed a way to “teach” a computer to see information in point cloud data like a human can.
 But computers aren’t human, and this isn’t a process that can achieve perfection.
 At least not yet.
-So, the verity algorithms are designed with certain assumptions in mind that allow them to make decisions in the face of uncertainty and process in a reasonable amount of time on your computer.
+So, the Verity algorithms are designed with certain assumptions in mind that allow them to make decisions in the face of uncertainty and process in a reasonable amount of time on your computer.

 There are three main assumptions Verity makes:

-That the modeled geometry is very similar in shape and size to the real-world object as it was scanned.
-If you scanned a square penetration block out and want Verity to match it to a pipe penetrating a slab in the model, you’re going to be disappointed in both the installation status and fit.
+2) That the modeled geometry is very similar in shape and size to the real-world object as it was scanned.
+If you scanned a square penetration block out and want Verity to match it to a pipe penetrating a slab in the model, you will be disappointed in both the installation status and fit.
 If someone modeled the ductwork without insulation wrap and the wrap was already installed, Verity probably will guess the installation status right, but the fit will not be correct.
-In these cases, you can either get the model corrected to match reality, or you can manually adjust the status and fit in Verity.
+In these cases, you can get the model corrected to match reality, OR you can manually adjust the status and fit in Verity.

 Groups of similarly sized elements can also be challenging for the Verity algorithms as they will find multiple suitable matches.
 In this case, Verity will rely on the assumption that someone installed the work as close to the right place as they could.
 If three 6″ pipes are all installed on a pipe rack, and the model shows three pipes, each pipe is going to be individually fit to the matching points based on proximity.
 If the rack is installed so that pipe A was installed closest to where pipe A was supposed to be, all is well.
 If pipe A was installed closer to where pipe B was supposed to be, the algorithm would match pipe A and pipe B to pipe A’s scan data, pipe C to pipe B’s scan data, and nothing to pipe C’s scan data.